 In my experience, inside your target audience you’ll probably have a couple of different “buckets” of people.
 You may have one group of people that are motivated by one thing and a second group that’s motivated by another thing entirely.

-For instance, one of my clients is an online fitness coach and we discovered by asking and listening that there were four entirely different buckets of customers:
+For instance, one of my clients is an online fitness coach and we discovered by asking and listening that there were four entirely different types of customers:

-• Bucket A: want a fun, quick workout with amazing results
+• Type A: want a fun, quick workout with amazing results

-• Bucket B: want a safe workout that prevents injuries and pain
+• Type B: want a safe workout that prevents injuries and pain

-• Bucket C: want to stop taking medications for blood pressure and diabetes
+• Type C: want to stop taking medications for blood pressure and diabetes

-• Bucket D: want a complete system of fitness and nutrition that’s done for them, where they don’t have to think
+• Type D: want a complete system of fitness and nutrition that’s done for them, where they don’t have to think

 See how different people can have completely different pain points?
-People in Bucket A aren’t thinking about safety or even medications, they just want a fun workout.
-So blogging about blood pressure isn’t really going to capture their attention.
+Type A customers aren’t thinking about safety or medications, they just want a fun workout.
+So blogging about a topic like blood pressure won’t be enough to capture their attention.

 If you want, you can download this Blog Post Checklist, where I break down the blog post structure that will help more people find your posts on Google and social media: